TOUCH TO INFORM SEMINARS

-One receives a Certificate of completion once one participates in 90 hours of Seminars.
-Repeating Seminars costs half and counts for half in hours.
+One receives a Certificate of Completion once one participates in 90 hours of Seminars.
+Repeating Seminars costs half of full price and counts for half in hours towards Certificate.
 The last two Seminars are required.

 “Loved Bonnie’s teaching style.
 It was informative, compassionate, intelligent.!”
 A very happy student.